PORTLAND FIRE STATIONS THROUGH HISTORY

 Fire Marshal's Office - 2000 to Present

-Around the year 2000, a solution to the fire marshal's office was needed.
-It had moved from the 3rd floor of the Central Fire Station to a building across the street at 10 SW Ash.
-As the contract lease ended, a new location was found at 1300 SE Gideon.
-The appealing nature of this building was that the back side of it was accessed from the property that made up the Portland Fire Logistics Center.
+Located on SE Gideon Street, midway between SE 13th Place and Milwaukie Avenue, this building was purchased around the year 2000 to serve as the Fire Marshal's Office.
+The space on the third floor of the Central Fire Station was not large enough to accommodate the FMO staff.
+An appealing aspect of this building was that the back side of it was accessed from the property that made up the Portland Fire Logistics Center.
 It is also close to Station 23 on SE 13th Place.
-The photo shows the front side of the building with the old drill tower behind.
+The building remains in service today.

 6600 SE Lake Road, Milwaukie